Psilocybin Journey FAQs – Legal, Safe, and Supported in Colorado

 Have a serious cardiovascular condition (such as heart disease or unmanaged hypertension)

-Are experiencing active suicidal ideation or a current mental health crisis
+Are experiencing active suicidal thoughts or a current mental health crisis

-Have severe, unprocessed trauma or extreme anxiety that may be destabilizing without sufficient preparation
+Have severe, unprocessed trauma or extreme anxiety that could be destabilizing without sufficient preparation

 Can I participate if I’m taking antidepressants or other medications?

-Maybe.
-It depends on your specific medication and your unique physiology.
+It depends on your medication and individual physiology.

-SSRIs (e.g., Prozac, Zoloft, Lexapro): May reduce or dull the effects of psilocybin, though some clients still find benefit.
+SSRIs (Prozac, Zoloft, Lexapro): May dull psilocybin’s effects, though some still find benefit

-Blood pressure medications: These may require adjustment; consult your physician.
+Blood pressure medications: May require adjustments; consult your physician

-We’ll discuss your medication history in the intake process and collaborate with medical providers if needed.
+We will review your medication history during intake and collaborate with your healthcare provider if needed.

 Are there physical side effects?

-Psilocybin is generally considered physiologically safe.
-However, some common side effects may include:
+Psilocybin is generally well-tolerated physically, but some possible effects include:

 Temporary increase in heart rate and blood pressure